Hero Section Anti-Slop: 21 Compositions That Don't Look AI-Generated (2026)

 | Audience / industry | Hero compositions to try | |---|---| | Developer tools and CLIs | Terminal, Brutalist Mono, Coordinate, Wikipedia-Stub, Index | | Enterprise B2B (procurement, finance, legal) | Editorial Slab, Wikipedia-Stub, Datum, Manifesto Block | | Design tools, creative software | Asymmetric Split, Print Spread, Marquee, Magazine Cover | | Indie SaaS, small team products | Field-Notes, Manifesto, Footnote, Postcard | | Hardware and physical products | Print Spread, Asymmetric Split, Datum, Coordinate | | Education and research | Marginalia, Wikipedia-Stub, Index, Dictionary Entry | | Hospitality, food, travel | Postcard, Print Spread, Letterpress, Magazine Cover | | Consumer apps with personality | Dictionary Entry, Marquee, Letterpress, Postcard | | AI products that don't want to look AI | Coordinate, Corner-Bracket, Datum, Editorial Slab | | Documentation home pages | Index, Sidebar, Kiosk, Wikipedia-Stub | | Multi-product companies | Kiosk, Index, Sidebar | | Performance or numbers-driven pitches | Datum, Coordinate, Brutalist Mono | | Brand-led launches and campaigns | Marquee, Magazine Cover, Letterpress | | Editorial, content products, newsletters | Magazine Cover, Manifesto Block, Field-Notes, Editorial Slab | | Agencies and studios | Asymmetric Split, Footnote, Sidebar, Index | | Conferences and events | Letterpress, Magazine Cover, Marquee | | Photography, video, color tools | Corner-Bracket, Print Spread, Asymmetric Split | | Mapping and location software | Coordinate, Postcard, Index |

-A second filter to apply on top of the matrix: how loud do you want the hero to be?
+A second filter: how loud do you want the hero to be?
 Datum, Marquee, and Letterpress are loud.
 Footnote, Marginalia, and Wikipedia-Stub are quiet.
 Editorial Slab, Asymmetric Split, and Sidebar are middle volume.
 Pick the volume first, then the composition.

 A third filter: how much content does the hero need to carry?
-If the hero only needs to plant a flag (brand recognition, single message), use Marquee, Datum, Letterpress, or Postcard.
-If the hero needs to carry an argument (manifesto products, opinionated software), use Manifesto Block, Editorial Slab, or Wikipedia-Stub.
-If the hero needs to act as navigation (multi-product, documentation), use Kiosk, Index, or Sidebar.
+If it only needs to plant a flag (brand recognition, single message), use Marquee, Datum, Letterpress, or Postcard.
+If it needs to carry an argument (manifesto products, opinionated software), use Manifesto Block, Editorial Slab, or Wikipedia-Stub.
+If it needs to act as navigation (multi-product, documentation), use Kiosk, Index, or Sidebar.

 How Sailop generates anti-slop heroes mathematically